dektronics/printalyzer-densitometer/README.md

 Revision C prototypes have not yet been constructed.
 Once they are available, the software will be updated accordingly.**_

-### Models
+### Enclosure
-The "models" directory contains any CAD models and related resources necessary to physically assemble the device.
+The "enclosure" directory contains any CAD models and related resources necessary to physically assemble the device.

 ## License
 Individual directories will contain LICENSE files as needed, with relevant details.
 Generally, the hardware will be CC BY-SA and the software will be BSD 3-Clause.
 However, external resources may have their own individual license terms.

-## Credits